Ayc0/vscode-wrap-in-fragment/README.md

-# Change Case Extension for Visual Studio Code
+# Wrap text in Fragment for Visual Studio Code

 ## Install